 To use this feature, you must have the Terminus Engage Models as part of your subscription.
 Additionally, you must have Account-Based Visitor ID installed.

-To download the Setup and Report .PDF guides for this feature, please navigate to the end of this article.
+To download the a .PDF version of the Setup Guide for this feature, please navigate to the end of this article.

 The term Engagement Spike refers to a data signal for Marketing and Sales to understand that a target account is engaging with their product offerings and brand through a lift in web activity relative to prior activity from that account.